 … contributed nearly the whole of what we call civilization.
 It cultivated the arts and discovered the sciences; it wrote the books, invented the philosophies, and refined social relations.
 Even the liberation of the oppressed has usually been inaugurated from above.
 Without the leisure class, mankind would never have emerged from barbarism.
 The method of a leisure class without duties was, however, extraordinarily wasteful … and the class as a whole was not exceptionally intelligent.
 The class might produce one Darwin, but against him had to be set tens of thousands of country gentlemen who never thought of anything more intelligent than fox-hunting and punishing poachers.

-Instead Russell advocates for a world where no one is compelled to work more but allowed to indulge their scientific, aesthetic, or literary tastes, or their interest in law, medicine, government, or any other interest they have.
+Instead Russell advocates for a world where no one is compelled to work more, but allowed to indulge their scientific, aesthetic, or literary tastes, or their interest in law, medicine, government, or any other interest.
 What will be the result of all this?
 Russell answers this question with his quintessentially beautiful prose:

 Above all, there will be happiness and joy of life, instead of frayed nerves, weariness, and dyspepsia.
 The work exacted will be enough to make leisure delightful, but not enough to produce exhaustion.
 Since men will not be tired in their spare time, they will not demand only such amusements as are passive and vapid.
 At least one per cent will probably devote the time not spent in professional work to pursuits of some public importance, and, since they will not depend upon these pursuits for their livelihood, their originality will be unhampered, and there will be no need to conform to the standards set by elderly pundits.
 But it is not only in these exceptional cases that the advantages of leisure will appear.
 Ordinary men and women, having the opportunity of a happy life, will become more kindly and less persecuting and less inclined to view others with suspicion.
 The taste for war will die out, partly for this reason, and partly because it will involve long and severe work for all.
 Good nature is, of all moral qualities, the one that the world needs most, and good nature is the result of ease and security, not of a life of arduous struggle.
 Modern methods of production have given us the possibility of ease and security for all; we have chosen, instead, to have overwork for some and starvation for others.
 Hitherto we have continued to be as energetic as we were before there were machines; in this we have been foolish, but there is no reason to go on being foolish forever.

 Reflections – The hopeful nature of this last paragraph nearly move me to tears.
 And these are not mere quixotic ideas .
-Open source code on the internet, the existence of Wikipedia, the existence of my own little blog and millions like them, all attest to the desire of people to express themselves through their labor.
+Open source code, Wikipedia, my own little blog and millions like them all attest to the desire of people to express themselves through their labor.

 Moreover, recent research shows that more money is not want people want from work—people want autonomy, mastery and purpose in their pursuits.
-This is very much in line with what Russell was saying.
-Give people time and many will produce good things.
-So much creativity is wasted in our current social and economic system where people are forced to do what they don’t want to do, or when they are denied the minimal amount it takes to live a decent life.
-In my next post I will look at the surprising scientific evidence about what motivates people to work.
+This is consistent with what Russell is saying.
+Give people time, and many will produce good things.
+So much creativity is wasted in our current social and economic system, where people are forced to do what they don’t want to do, or when they are denied the minimal amount it takes to live a decent life.
+In my next post, I will look at the surprising scientific evidence about what motivates people to work.
 Spoiler alert.
 It is not what you think.